open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 `system.processes.count`.
 The suffix `count` here indicates that it is the count of `system.processes`.

-This rule should only be applied to UpDownCounters, since (monotonic) Counters have `_total` appended to their names when they are [mapped to Prometheus](../../compatibility/prometheus_and_openmetrics.md#otlp-metric-points-to-prometheus), which would lead to
+This rule SHOULD only be applied to UpDownCounters, since (monotonic) Counters have `_total` appended to their names when they are [mapped to Prometheus](../../compatibility/prometheus_and_openmetrics.md#otlp-metric-points-to-prometheus), which would lead to
 `_count_total`.